nnrogers515/CS598-DL4H-Final-Project/README.md

 ```bash
 python3 main.py train
 ```
-This will train, test, and save the model locally
+This will train, run against validation data and save the model locally
 ## How to Test

+Make sure you have already run `make new`:

 In the Project Directory after all dependencies have been installed, run the command: